akrantz01/multiplayer-game-server/_sources/client.rst.txt

-.. js:class:: mmoc.MovingObject(mesh, p, r)
+.. js:class:: MovingObject(mesh, p, r)

     The MovingObject class is for creating new objects that need to be moved and synced between clients